Nerd1029/Space-Base/README.md

 A mini command-line space/rocket database.

-Space Base is a lightweight terminal program that lets you look up rocket engines and thrusters from SpaceX, NASA, and Blue Origin using simple database-style commands.
+Space Base is a lightweight terminal program that lets you look up rocket engines, thrusters, and other parts, as well as entire rockets from SpaceX, NASA, Blue Origin, and more, using simple database-style commands.

 ⸻